 If you want to lead a nonprofit, run for public office, or head a government agency, Fels can give you the tools to achieve your goals.

 Our broad-based MPA (Master of Public Administration) curriculum in analysis, management, finance, and politics provides the framework for understanding today's challenges and allows you the flexibility to move between sectors.
-Seven core classes cover the four fundamental competencies needed for effective public leadership, one finance elective provides the opportunity to build on budgeting and accounting skills, and four electives provide you with the opportunity to study a particular policy topic or sector.
+Seven core classes cover the fundamental competencies needed for effective public leadership, a capstone will grant you the opportunity to apply the knowledge, skills, and perspectives you have mastered in the program, and four electives provide you the opportunity to study a particular policy topic or sector.

 Students can use their four electives to specialize in public finance, politics, nonprofit administration, or economic development and growth and complete the requirements for a Fels Certificate in one of these areas or can take an array of classes covering different topics.
 Students may also take advantage of courses offered at other Penn programs, such as public finance courses at Wharton, social welfare courses at the School of Social Policy and Practice, education policy courses at the Graduate School of Education, or any other relevant courses offered in one of Penn's twelve graduate schools.
 In some cases, students may be able to import graduate level courses taken during previous graduate study.